NanoMetaML/template/README.md

 ## Trainer

-Preconfigured pytorch-lightning trainers.
+Preconfigured pytorch-lightning trainers are available on the NanoMetaML github.

-## OPTIONAL
+### Optional

-Become a collaborator on the NanoMetaML organization.
+Become a collaborator on the NanoMetaML organization!!

 [https://github.com/NanoMetaML](https://github.com/NanoMetaML)

 # Contributing

 We welcome contributions from the community!
-If you would like to contribute to our projects, please follow these steps:
+If you would like to contribute to our projects or start a collaboration with one of our gifted team members, please follow these steps:

 1. Fork the repository.